top of page

 But the remuneration for medicinal purposes never appeared to be on a par with benefits obtained.
 Stewart's daughter, Mrs. Kathryn Lloyd, was offered a substantial sum for the premises by George Vanderbilt.

 She refused because the tycoon wanted it for private use only.
-She then willed it [fairly gave it away, actually, while still living, Ed.] to the Scottish Rite Masonic Bodies, of Sacramento, with the stipulation that it forever be made available to suffering humanity (emphasis added).
+She then willed it [fairly gave it away, actually, while still living, Ed.] to the Scottish Rite Masonic Bodies, of Sacramento, with the believed stipulation that it forever be made available to suffering humanity (emphasis added).

 The property is now controlled by a board of directors.
 R. A. Fuller, of Sacramento, is secretary of the board, and general manager of Stewart Springs.